PanAdamski/Blog/index.md

 ## Welcome

 Here I have taken away all the existing methods of privilege escalation in linux.
-These methods will be useful for CTFs, pentester work and certifications.
+These methods will be useful for CTFs, Pentester work and Certifications.
 I will try to present them, explain them and discuss them thoroughly.

 ### sudo -l